Office space keeps your employees productive.

 HubSpot provides two large atriums (one outdoors, and one with skylights) that provide “nature breaks” for employees.
 They also have outdoor tables where people can work when they feel like getting some sun or fresh air.

-7. Supply Private Workspaces
+7. Supply private workspaces.

-A great way to combat the open vs. closed floor plan debate is to offer both.
+A great way to combat the open versus closed floor plan debate is to offer both.
 Consider offering open, cubicle-like offices paired with private rooms for two or more people.
 This meets the needs of both types of employees — the ones who like loud, collaborative environments, and the ones who prefer solitary, quiet workspaces.

 Hubspot provides a blend of open and closed areas.
 The main office rooms have low-walled, three-sided cubicles but tend to be loud with lots of conversation and phone calls.
 This benefits groups like our Sales team who like to learn from one another’s conversations and our Marketing teams, who often talk through ideas.
 HubSpot also offers private rooms for independent work or small group meetings, as well as meditation and nap rooms sprinkled around the office.